PDF printable version of Zika virus - information for clinicians and public health practitioners (PDF 333 KB)

 - All travellers should take steps to avoid mosquito bites in order to prevent Zika virus infection and other mosquito-borne diseases such as dengue, malaria and chikungunya.

-- Pregnant women are advised to consider postponing travel to any area with current or recent local Zika virus transmission
+- Pregnant women are advised to defer travel to any country with current or recent local Zika virus transmission.

-- Pregnant women who do decide to travel to one of these areas are advised to consult with a doctor first and strictly follow mosquito bite prevention measures during their trip.
+- Pregnant women who do decide to travel to one of these countries are advised to consult with a doctor first and strictly follow mosquito bite prevention measures during their trip.

-- Women trying to become pregnant are advised to consult with a doctor before travelling and strictly follow mosquito bite prevention measures.
+- Women trying to become pregnant are advised to defer travel to a Zika affected country, or to defer pregnancy for at least eight (8) weeks after return.
+If their partner has also travelled, a longer delay may apply.
+They are advised to consult with a doctor before travelling and strictly follow mosquito bite prevention measures.

-- Women who have returned from a country with current or recent local Zika virus transmission and who are pregnant are advised to consult a doctor and be evaluated, refer to Interim recommendations for assessment of pregnant women returning from Zika virus-affected areas.
+- Women who have returned from a country with current or recent local Zika virus transmission and who are pregnant are advised to consult a doctor and be evaluated.
+Please refer to Interim recommendations for assessment of pregnant women returning from Zika virus-affected areas for advice

-- Men who have returned from a country with current or recent local Zika virus transmission and have a partner who is pregnant or planning pregnancy are advised to consult a doctor to discuss recommendations for preventing sexual transmission, refer to Interim recommendations for reducing the risk of sexual transmission of Zika virus.
+- Men who have returned from a country with current or recent local Zika virus transmission are advised to avoid unprotected sex (vaginal, oral, or anal) for at least 8 weeks after their return.
+If they have a partner who is pregnant or planning pregnancy they are advised to consult a doctor to discuss recommendations for preventing sexual transmission as longer time periods may apply, please refer to Interim recommendations for reducing the risk of sexual transmission of Zika virus Information for GP’s on Zika virus Sexual Transmission.

 - Zika virus infection is notifiable in Australia as a flavivirus (unspecified) infection and should be notified to state and territory health departments.